Noel Edmonds: Noel's House Party

 By 1991, the Saturday Roadshow morphed into Noel's House Party, which ran for eight years, from Edmonds' mansion in the fictional village of Crinkley Bottom.
-Regular features included NTV, in which cameras were secretly hidden in viewer's homes, often in VHS tape cases.
+Regular features included NTV, in which cameras were secretly hidden in viewers' homes, often in VHS tape cases.
 There was also the "Gotchas", with celebrities caught in elaborate and embarrassing set-up situations.

 In one incident NTV's hidden cameras caught celebrity psychic Uri Geller apparently bending a spoon with his hands while demonstrating his "powers" to a member of the public.
 When then-Radio 1 DJ Dave Lee Travis was "Gotcha'd" live on Radio 1, he infamously yelled "Edmonds, you are a dead man!"
 He later participated when Edmonds himself was "Gotcha'd".
 Mr Blobby, a pink and yellow spotted character, initially appeared in the "Gotcha" section, and became a regular feature of the programme.
 The character even achieved the 1993 Christmas No. 1.

 Noel's House Party was a staple of BBC1's autumn and spring schedules throughout the 1990s.
 The show regularly attracted audiences of over 15 million but along with the general decline in the traditional Saturday night ratings by the time it ended it was pulling in less than 8 million.
 In the final programme, broadcast on 20 March 1999, Edmonds signed off with thanks to the audience and the wish that history would be kind to the programme.

 Deal or No Deal

-In 2005, Edmonds was persuaded back to TV presentation by Peter Bazalgette, then CEO of Endemol, who were experiencing great success with their new game show format of Deal or No Deal.
+In 2005, Edmonds was persuaded back to TV presentation by Peter Bazalgette, then CEO of Endemol, which was experiencing great success with its new game show format of Deal or No Deal.
 Edmonds initially declined the approach, citing that he was concentrating on business interests, but eventually agreed to host a short run of 66 shows.
-The programme was initially recorded in a former paintworks in Bristol but later moved to a dedicated studio in Whitchurch.
-Deal or No Deal began UK transmission on Monday 31 October 2005, and was broadcast on afternoons six days a week.
+The programme was initially recorded at Paintworks in Bristol but later moved to a dedicated studio in The Bottle Yard Studios in 2014.
+Deal or No Deal began UK transmission on 31 October 2005, and was broadcast on afternoons, and occasionally evenings, six days a week.
 In March 2006 Edmonds had his contract for presenting Deal or No Deal extended until autumn 2007, for a fee rumoured to be £3 million, making him one of the highest-paid personalities on UK television.
 In 2006, Edmonds was nominated for a BAFTA Television Award for his work on the programme but lost out on the night to Jonathan Ross.

 On 16 March 2007, Edmonds made a cameo appearance as himself in a sketch with Catherine Tate who appeared in the guise of her character Joanie "Nan" Taylor from The Catherine Tate Show.
 Nan appeared on a special episode of Deal or No Deal, where she ended up cheating.
 The sketch was made for the BBC Red Nose Day fundraising programme of 2007.